New York Red Bulls vs. D.C. United

 Coverage on MSG begins at 7 p.m.
 ET with the Red Bulls Pregame show.
 Steve Cangialosi will have the primary play-by-play responsibilities and will be alongside Shep Messing and Michelle Gingras.

 New York Red Bulls Radio begins at 6:30 p.m.
-EST with Countdown to Kickoff, presented by Honda, hosted by Matt Harmon and Steve Jolley.
-Ernesto Motta will carry the Spanish play-by-play responsibilities, beginning at 7 p.m.
+ET with Countdown to Kickoff, presented by Honda, hosted by Matt Harmon and Steve Jolley.
+Stefano Fusaro will carry the Spanish play-by-play responsibilities, beginning at 7 p.m.
+ET.